mongodb/docs/source/includes/command/atlas-security-ldap.rst

 Related Commands
 ----------------

+* :ref:`atlas-security-ldap-delete` - Remove the current LDAP configuration captured in the userToDNMapping document from your project.
+* :ref:`atlas-security-ldap-get` - Return the current LDAP configuration details for your project.
-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-security-ldap-save` - Save an LDAP configuration for your project.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-security-ldap-verify` - Request verification of an LDAP configuration for your project.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   delete </command/atlas-security-ldap-delete>
+   get </command/atlas-security-ldap-get>
+   save </command/atlas-security-ldap-save>
+   verify </command/atlas-security-ldap-verify>